-Agencies including Department of Labor and Employment (DOLE), DPWH, Department of Agriculture (DA), Department of Social Welfare and Development (DSWD), and NGOs, have already provided frontline support through temporary cash-for-work schemes for clean-up operations to support those who suffered job and income losses as a consequence of the disaster.
-Targeted livelihood programs have also been supported by many NGOs in specific communities to provide vulnerable groups such as unemployed poor, seasonal and low-wage workers and women with skills training, livelihood start-up assistance, and worker benefits.
-As the recovery process moves from immediate, short-term relief, it is necessary to provide as wide a range as possible of options for targeted poor families to receive the support they need to establish the basis for more sustainable livelihoods.
+Agencies, including the Departments of Labor and Employment (DOLE), DPWH, Agriculture (DA), Social Welfare and Development (DSWD), and NGOs, have already provided frontline support through temporary cash-for-work schemes for clean-up operations to assist those who suffered job and income losses as a consequence of the disaster.
+Targeted livelihood programs have also been supported by many NGOs in specific communities to provide vulnerable groups, such as unemployed poor, seasonal and low-wage workers and women with skills training, livelihood start-up assistance, and worker benefits.
+As the recovery process moves from immediate, short-term relief, it is necessary to provide wide range of options for targeted poor families to receive the support they need to establish the basis for more sustainable livelihood.
 This support will need to be tailored to the specific source of livelihood from which families derive a living, including farmers, fishers, and informal workers in urban and rural areas.

 Skills development.
 The recovery and rehabilitation program presents opportunities to develop new or enhance existing skills.
 Reconstruction activities planned for Yolanda require a considerable increase in the number of skilled workers, particularly for the construction industry for reconstruction of housing and public investments.
 This will require skills in carpentry, masonry, tiling, roofing, concrete fixing, welding, electrical installation, plumbing, basic furniture making, and repair work.
-Skills in boat repair and maintenance are also needed to restore livelihoods, as well as technical training courses for the private sector and LGUs for activities, such as the preparation of local land use plans.
+Skills in boat repair and maintenance are also needed to restore livelihood, as well as technical training courses for the private sector and LGUs for activities, such as the preparation of local land use plans.
 Joint assessments of labor market information on the supply of and demand for skilled workers by government agencies, in collaboration with accredited private training institutions, will inform the development appropriate strategies to maximize opportunities for skills development.

 Agriculture.
-A total area of about 600,000 hectares of agricultural lands was affected by Yolanda, of which 80 percent were in Region VIII.
-Principal crops affected were rice, corn and coconut, and other field and plantation crops.
+A total area of about 600,000 hectares of agricultural lands were affected by Yolanda, 80 percent of which were in Region VIII.
+Principal crops affected were rice, corn, coconut, and other field and plantation crops.
 Household gardens were also destroyed.
-In addition, significant damage was incurred to livestock, equipment, post-production facilities and fishing vessels and equipment, as well as to public sector facilities including irrigation systems and rural infrastructure.
+In addition, significant damage was incurred to livestock, equipment, post-production facilities and fishing vessels, as well as to public sector facilities, including irrigation systems and rural infrastructure.